 The whole thing was powered and maintained from a gigantic repairs room underneath the whole vessel, full of machines and pumps along with other technology too complicated to even begin to explain.

 Levi Geistreich designed and built the spacecraft – with help from his brother and the GASO - for the purpose of letting other, normal people share his love of space and stay amongst the stars for one year at a time.

 Unfortunately, his plan didn't work out quite as he intended.

-The Great Fire Tragedy of 2136 claimed 200 lives and left 500 seriously injured.
+The Great Fire Tragedy of 2136 spread through the quiet town of Ruhigdorf.
+It claimed 200 lives and left 150 seriously injured.

 It included the life of Dr Levi Geistreich.